Laclaverie/app-comparer/README.md

 # app-comparer
 Monorepo for the price comparison application.

+Fully vibe coded, do not use as is, it's  proto for me to play, there are a lot of vulnerabilities, this code is not optimized.

 This repository contains multiple applications and packages used by the project:

 - `apps/client` — Flutter mobile app (Android, iOS, web, desktop skeletons)
-- `apps/gateway_server` — Dart server that routes API requests
+- `apps/gateway_server` — Dart server that routes API requests (didnt do)
 - `apps/data_server` — Dart server that stores price data and statistics
 - `packages/shared_models` — Shared models and drift schema
 - `packages/api_contracts` — API requests & responses definitions